Thintronics

 Series B in 2007

-Collinear Networks, a division of EOS Communication Systems, specializes in advanced wireless connectivity solutions tailored for global communication networks.
-The company focuses on meeting the demands of 4G, 5G, fixed, enterprise, and Internet of Things networks.
-By providing innovative and cost-effective over-the-air connectivity services, Collinear Networks aims to enhance telecommunication and networking capabilities, ensuring seamless communication for a wide range of applications.
+Collinear Networks, a division of EOS Communication Systems, specializes in developing advanced wireless connectivity solutions aimed at enhancing global communication networks.
+The company focuses on addressing the evolving demands of 4G, 5G, fixed, enterprise, and Internet of Things networks.
+By providing innovative and cost-effective over-the-air connectivity services, Collinear Networks aims to improve telecommunication and networking capabilities for a diverse range of applications.

 Pixim